unRARed/console-ide/README.md

 Code exclusively from the console!

 * Changes binding of tmux activation key to `Ctrl->a`.
-* Changes default color scheme to Sunburst via `~/.vim/colors/Sunburst.vim`
+* Changes default color scheme to synthetic via `~/.vim/colors/synthetic.vim`
 * Adds preconfigured `.vimrc` and `.tmux.conf` files to current user’s home directory.
 * Clones vim plugin repos into `~/.vim/bundles/`.